vladak/workmon/README.md

     - send an alert if I have been working for too long in a given week (via Grafana + PagerDuty)
   - warn if I spend too much configuous time sitting/standing
     - similarly warn if I work for too long without a break
+  - monitor the working environment, esp.
+CO2 concentration, and alert if above given threshold

 ## Hardware